typst-io/bukkit-inventory/README.md

 }
 ```

-We need above code, and moreover what if we want to add an item on 2 or more slots? and what if the target inventory expressed another datatype like `Map<Int, ItemStack>`, `List<ItemStack>`?
+We need above code, and moreover what if we want to add an item on 2 or more slots? and what if the target inventory has expressed as another datatype like `Map<Int, ItemStack>`, `List<ItemStack>`?

 `bukkit-inventory` normalized such requirements: